DFOS Protocol

 → ba421e272fad4f941c221e47f87d9253bdc04f7d4ad2625ae667ab9f0688ce32

 2. Genesis JWS verify: split token on ., take first two segments as signing input (UTF-8 bytes), base64url-decode third segment as 64-byte signature, ed25519.verify(signature, signingInputBytes, publicKey) → true.
-Note the header now contains cid alongside alg, typ, and kid.
+The header contains cid alongside alg, typ, and kid.

 3. Genesis CID: base64url-decode JWS payload → parse JSON → dag-cbor canonical encode → SHA-256 → CIDv1 → should be: